-Node-RED is a flow-based programming tool that originally emerged as a hobby project in IBM's Emerging Technology Services group.
+Node-RED is a flow-based programming tool that initially emerged as a hobby project in IBM’s Emerging Technology Services group.

-It is very popular in the Home Automation space and can be universally applied for controlling hardware of all sorts.
+It is trendy in the Home Automation space and can be universally applied for controlling hardware of all sorts.

 After it was open-sourced in 2013, more and more people discovered its “magic”.

 And “magic” it is because “programming” Node-RED is a matter of dragging and connecting elements.
 It can be learned in no time, uses only modest system resources, and has a wide follower-ship that keeps developing add-ons to expand its usefulness to all kinds of areas.

 You need to have at least one Gen. 2 Echo model in your network for the device discovery to work.

 The installation can be carried out on all Raspberry Pi models, including the Pi Zero, 2, 3, and 4 is very simple with a script provided by the Node-RED team.
 This script can also be used to upgrade an existing installation when a new release is available.

 Connect to your Raspberry Pi via Terminal.
 As always, when you install new software, make sure that your installation is up to date with

 sudo apt update && sudo apt upgrade -y